Maxspid

 Maxspid Enterprise Pte Ltd is a Singaporean company that produces emergency lighting.
 It was founded in 1978.
-Its CEO, Jimi Wong, also sits on the management board of the Singapore Lighting Association.

 History

 Jimi Wong graduated from Singapore Polytechnic with a Diploma in Electrical Engineering.
-According to Asiaweek, Jimi Wong started out in the industry by working for others, but as the conventional lighting industry became saturated and the emergency lighting industry grew to be a “potentially lucrative market”, Jimi Wong eventually ventured out on his own.
-Maxspid was founded by Jimi Wong as a sole proprietorship in 1978.
+According to Asiaweek, Wong started out in the lighting industry as an employee but as the lighting industry became saturated and the emergency lighting industry grew to be a “potentially lucrative market”, Wong eventually ventured out on his own.
+Maxspid was founded by Wong as a sole proprietorship in 1978.
 The business became more lucrative in 1982, when it became compulsory for all local commercial and industrial buildings to install emergency lighting.

-Wong's eldest son, James Wong, eventually joined his father's company and is now a general manager in Maxspid.
+Wong's eldest son, James Wong, eventually joined the company and is now a general manager in Maxspid.

 Maxspid was the first local company to manufacture emergency lighting, and now manufactures products varying from emergency exit luminaires to emergency kits and peripherals.

-Company profile
+In 1986, Maxspid participated in the sixth biennial electrical and electronic technology exhibition at the World Trade Centre in Singapore.
+With the support of Singapore Trade Development Board, the company also participated in other overseas exhibitions such as the Hanover Fair in Western Germany and the fifth International Building Exhibition in 1987 held at Hong Kong.